axellokrantz/citric-03/README.md

 # citric-03
- A "dumbed-down" 303 inspired bassline sequencer.
+ A "dumbed-down" 303 inspired bassline sequencer made from scratch.

 Repo "DaisyExamples" is needed: https://github.com/electro-smith/DaisyExamples (only libDaisy and DaisySP really)